Join the Guild, Become Part of a Legacy

-Sarah has worked with artist Cactus (or 23 Skidoo) this past year as he developed a virtual program that will bring an exiting new experience to all second – fifth graders in the city and county.
+The committee worked with artist Cactus (or 23 Skidoo) this past year as he developed a virtual program that will bring an exiting new experience to all second – fifth graders in the city and county.
 Teachers will be able to incorporate it into their lesson plans and use it throughout the year.

-Nan will coordinate the in-person concerts in all of the Asheville City and Buncombe County schools.
+The Committee will coordinate the in-person concerts in all of the Asheville City and Buncombe County schools.
 Three ensembles of Asheville Symphony Orchestra members-strings, brass, and woodwinds- travel to the schools to introduce young students to live classical music, their instruments, and generally engage the kids in an interactive experience not to be forgotten.

 Musical Feasts Committee